AngeloJacobo/Customize-Android-Apps/README.md

 ![image](https://user-images.githubusercontent.com/87559347/197368558-f21a66a0-2646-4325-9b5f-406b6df8fd67.png)
 3. We will now change every icons for all `mipmap` folders.
 Make sure all icon names will remain, just replace the image.
 To make it less tedious, you can just replace all icons with the same images.
 ![image](https://user-images.githubusercontent.com/87559347/197369204-6b9d6dc8-3d77-41e9-8bf2-40f5c4b75c99.png)
 5. We can now convert the decompiled codes back to `.apk` file.
-Go back to Easy APK tool, change the compile name, then cick on Compile to compile it back to apk file.
+Go back to `Easy APK tool`, change the compile name, then cick on Compile to compile it back to apk file.
 The generated `.apk` file will be created under `/2-Recompiled APKs/`.
 ![image](https://user-images.githubusercontent.com/87559347/197329747-74eacbf7-affe-4353-b419-df8397264f2e.png)
 6. Install the apk to your phone.
 Done!
 As shown below, the app icon of `MyDesk` is now different.
 ![image](https://user-images.githubusercontent.com/87559347/197369607-504958d3-8714-4cd8-b086-822e50893121.png)